Third rail: Aesthetic considerations

 Third-rail electrification is less visually obtrusive than overhead electrification.

 Mixed systems

 Several systems use a third rail for part of the route, and other motive power such as overhead catenary or diesel power for the remainder.
 These may exist because of the connection of separately owned railways using the different motive systems, local ordinances, or other historical reasons.

 United Kingdom

-Several types of British trains have been able to operate on both overhead and third-rail systems, including British Rail Class 313, 319, 325, 350, 365, 375/6, 377/2, 377/5, 377/7, 378/2, 387, 373, 395, 700 and 717 EMUs, as well as Class 92 locomotives.
+Several types of British trains have operated on both overhead and third-rail systems, including British Rail Class 313, 319, 325, 350, 365, 375/6, 377/2, 377/5, 377/7, 378/2, 387, 373, 395, 700, and 717 EMUs, as well as Class 92 locomotives.

 Network Rail claims to run the world's largest third-rail network.

 On the southern region of British Rail, freight yards had overhead wires to avoid the electrocution hazards of a third rail.
 The locomotives were fitted with a pantograph as well as pick-up shoes.